Jaro, Iloilo City: Shopping malls

-In the banking and finance sector, Jaro has a plethora of banks accounted about nearly 30 branches of either universal, rural, microfinance-oriented, and thrift banks having their branches in the district.

-The banks in Jaro include Banco de Oro (CityMall Tagbak, Jaro; McArthur and Jaro branches), BDO Network Bank, Legazpi Savings Bank, Security Bank (Jaro branch), EastWest (Quintin Salas), RCBC (Jaro), Metrobank (Jaro and McArthur branches), Producers Bank (Jaro), UCPB (Jaro), China Bank Savings (Jaro), PS Bank (Jaro), Robinsons Bank (Robinsons Place Jaro branch), PEN Bank, OK Kauswagan Bank, Development Bank of the Philippines (Jaro Branch), LandBank of the Philippines (Jaro), Eastwest Rural Bank (Buntatala/Tagbak), Card Bank (Jaro Branch Lite Units 1 and 2), LifeBank RB (Jaro Branch Lite Units 1 and 2), Philippine National Bank (McArthur and Jaro Branches), First Community Bank, Bank of the Philippine Islands (Jaro-E. Lopez and McArthur branches), May Bank (Jaro) and Philippine Business Bank (Jaro branch).

-There are also microfinance institutions maintaining their branches in the town which include the LifeBank MFI (a microfinance arm of LifeBank), the 3rd largest microfinance institution in the country (largest homegrown MFI in Panay); the ASA Foundation; Card Bank MRI; and Taytay sa Kauswagan, Inc. (TSKI); among others.

 Culture

 Spanish culture is heavily imprinted in Jareños way of life – the celebrations of patronal fiestas, language, people, education and cuisine.
 The Roman Catholic faith brought by the Spaniards left a remarkable and significant religious influence found everywhere in Jaro.
 Throughout the year, annual patronal barrio fiestas are held within the barangays/barrios in Jaro.
 In cuisine, several Jareño dishes are either heavily Hispanic derived or influenced.
 American colonizers also created an impact in Jaro's cultural sphere through the introduction of their culture and the Protestant faith which they brought.